optionblox/docs.optionblox/Whitepaper.md

 #### Value Proposition:

 ##### Increased Efficiency
 The incumbent derivatives market suffers from a large amount of friction.
 It requires market intermediaries to provide access to the market, facilitate trades, and lower counterparty risk.
 These additional parties cause inefficiency which creates costs that get passed on to investors.
 By facilitating derivatives on Stellar's decentralized network, OptionBlox eliminates the need for market intermediaries.
-The diagram below illustrate the efficiency gained by eliminating market intermediaries by comparing the post-trade process in the traditional derivatives ecosystem with the post-trade process in the OptionBlox derivatives ecosystem.
+The diagram below illustrate the efficiency gained from eliminating market intermediaries by comparing the post-trade process in the traditional derivatives ecosystem with the post-trade process in the OptionBlox derivatives ecosystem.

 **Post-Trade processing comparison**\
 ![alt text](https://github.com/markuspluna/OBXwhitepaper/blob/master/photos/post-trade%20processing%20comparison.jpg "Post-Trade Processing Comparison")